innoq/cards42org/README.md

 Alternatively, we directly export PNGs from the publishing software.

-Additionally, we create preview pictures e.g. for Twitter cards images.
+Additionally, we create preview pictures e.g. for social networks.
 These need to be smaller with additional whitespace on each side.
 We use ImageMagick for this.

 ```
 for file in *.png; do convert -resize 50% -gravity center -extent 450x450 $file $file; done